 The 21-year-old Italian violinist, Fabiola Tedesco, “plays the violin with brilliance, sound interpretive skills and an intense ability to create and sustain tension”.
 (Süddeutsche Zeitung) At the age of 16 she graduated with distinction from the Music Conservatory in Turin, her home town, where she was tutored by Professor Sergio Lamberto.
 From 2013 to 2018 she studied violin with Prof. Rudens Turku at the Vorarlberger Landeskonservatorium in Feldkirch, Austria.
 Through her musical career, she has been highly inspired by the encounter with Ana Chumachenco, whose masterclasses throughout Europe she is attending regularly, and with Natalia Prishepenko, whose annual masterclass at the Accademia di Pinerolo she is currently attending.
+Furthermore, she has been attending the chamber music lessons of Atos Trio at the Accademia Perosi (Biella).

 The young violinist has already been awarded numerous first prizes, for example at the “Concorso Vittorio Veneto”, the “Premio Antonio Salieri”, the “City of Turin Prize”, the “Rotary Prize”, the “Premio Pugnani”, the “Filarmonica della Scala” Prize and at the soloist competition of the Vorarlberger Landeskonservatorium.